 |Pyle PL42BL Car Sound Speaker||4”, 180 Watt, Ohm, 2-Way||Check Current Price|

 You can get better results from 150W & 4-ohm speakers compared to 100W & 8-ohm speakers.
+However, you can get good results from pairing up with 6-ohm speakers as well if you have the right amp.

 However, many forget to check the specs before picking amps or speakers.